br3w0r/gamelist-scraper/README.md

 - [Site Scraper](https://github.com/br3w0r/gamelist-scraper)
 - [Proto file](https://github.com/br3w0r/gamelist-proto)

+## Try it yourself

+[mygamelist.tk](https://mygamelist.tk/) is available to try how MyGameList works.
+No legit email address is required, but all data is subject to change or complete removal.

 ## Running in development mode

 Run `go get` and `go run main.go` and the scraper will be listening to localhost:8888